 1. The Zone of Safety

-There’s a few reasons I like doing this one, and one of the main ones comes from the angle of safety.
-Now, don’t get me wrong on this one, I’m not saying merely placing a bunch of pillows in a circle means you can swan off and go do something else.
+There are a few reasons I like the zone of safety, and one of the main ones comes from the angle of safety.
+Now, don’t get me wrong, I’m not saying merely placing a bunch of pillows in a circle means you can swan off and go do something else.
 You still have to watch them.
-But we’ve had a handful of times where we’re literally next to Isabelle and suddenly she loses her balance, counter balances the wrong way and still falls to the floor.
+But we’ve had a handful of times where we’re literally next to our baby standing and suddenly she loses her balance, counter balances the wrong way and still falls to the floor.
 She does it that quickly sometimes that we don’t have time to catch her.

-Much like with tummy time, putting things just out of reach can help encourage them to stand.
+Much like with tummy time, putting things just out of reach can help get your baby standing.
 If they want to climb up onto the sofa, then put something at the back for them to try and grab.

-I’ll admit, that perhaps I like this one because I’m mildly sadistic and merely want to annoy Isabelle slightly by making her work for a particular toy, or in the above case, remote control.
+I’ll admit, that perhaps I like this one because I’m mildly sadistic and merely want to annoy our baby slightly by making her work for a particular toy, or in the above case, remote control.
 But it helps give them that encouragement to get up and get what they can’t quite grab.
-You can always put their toys on a coffee table, or some other low level but safe, item of furniture.
+You can always put their toys on a coffee table, or some other low level item of furniture.
+This is simply about encouraging the desire to want to stand and a reason to do so.

 3. Climbing the Stairs

 Sounds stupid and dangerous, but in fact it’s a great thing to do.
 The low height means that they can try and do a lot on their own, and it’s very easy to do safely, and in actual fact, there’s very little that can go wrong.
 Providing of course that you don’t leave them to it.
-Here’s Isabelle giving it a go:
+Here’s our baby standing a few steps up:

 4. Buy an Activity Table